Troubleshoot Outlook add-in activation

 Any one of the Outlook rich clients can disable an add-in for performance reasons, including exceeding usage thresholds for CPU core or memory, tolerance for crashes, and length of time to process all the regular expressions for an add-in.
 When this happens, the Outlook rich client displays a notification that it is disabling the add-in.

-Note Only Outlook rich clients monitor resource usage, but disabling an add-in in an Outlook rich client also disables the add-in in Outlook Web App and OWA for Devices.
+Only Outlook rich clients monitor resource usage, but disabling an add-in in an Outlook rich client also disables the add-in in Outlook on the web and mobile devices.

 Use one of the following approaches to verify whether an add-in is disabled:

-In Outlook Web App, sign in directly to the email account, choose the Settings icon, and then choose Manage add-ins to go to the Exchange Admin Center, where you can verify whether the add-in is enabled.
+In Outlook on the web, sign in directly to the email account, choose the Settings icon, and then choose Manage add-ins to go to the Exchange Admin Center, where you can verify whether the add-in is enabled.

-In Outlook, go to the Backstage view and choose Manage add-ins.
+In Outlook on Windows, go to the Backstage view and choose Manage add-ins.
 Sign in to the Exchange Admin Center to verify whether the add-in is enabled.

-In Outlook for Mac, choose Manage add-ins in the add-in bar.
+In Outlook on Mac, choose Manage add-ins in the add-in bar.
 Sign in to the Exchange Admin Center to verify whether the add-in is enabled.

 Does the tested item support Outlook add-ins?
 Is the selected item delivered by a version of Exchange Server that is at least Exchange 2013?

-If your Outlook add-in is a read add-in and is supposed to be activated when the user is viewing a message (including email messages, meeting requests, responses, and cancellations) or appointment, even though these items generally support add-ins, there are exceptions if the selected item is one of the following:
+If your Outlook add-in is a read add-in and is supposed to be activated when the user is viewing a message (including email messages, meeting requests, responses, and cancellations) or appointment, even though these items generally support add-ins, there are exceptions.
+Check if the selected item is one of those listed where Outlook add-ins do not activate.

 Also, because appointments are always saved in Rich Text Format, an ItemHasRegularExpressionMatch rule that specifies a PropertyName value of BodyAsHTML would not activate an add-in on an appointment or message that is saved in plain text or Rich Text Format.